We are looking forward to having you join our team!

 Foreign National or VISA Holders:

-It is your responsibility to obtain your work authorization (CPT/OPT/Stem OPT) by working with your school’s Designated School Official (DSO) and present it to Merck in timely manner, (i.e., 2-3 weeks) prior to your internship/co-op start date, but no later than your scheduled start date.
+It is your responsibility to obtain work authorization (CPT/OPT/STEM OPT) by working with your school’s Designated School Official (DSO) and confirm with your University Recruiter once you receive approval (no later than your scheduled start date).

-Upon offer acceptance, please reach out to your school's Designated School Official (DSO) immediately for guidance/assistance on obtaining CPT/OPT/Stem OPT work authorization.
+Upon offer acceptance, please reach out to your school's Designated School Official (DSO) for guidance/assistance on obtaining CPT/OPT/STEM OPT work authorization.

 Transportation